davebenson/doom4-walkthrough/README.md

 ## Mission 4: Rune and Secret
 From the small room containing the Argent Filter, turn right to a large floor with large lifts.
 You can probably see the glowing green RUNE CHALLENGE 4.2: "Dazed and Confused" on the lift in the opposite corner of the building (from the entrance, look at the opposite corner - the rune is on the structure just to the right of center).

 Once done with the rune, look for a large hole that is serviced by a lift (now down).
 Jump down there, and into a hallway.
 On the left you should see a small block on a larger block, making a natural stairway.
-(A drone delivers it- wait a few seconds if the blocks aren't climbable - or you can have to go back to the argent filter you destroyed to trigger it)  Climb up, and turn right to see a service walkway which you can jump onto to find SECRET 4.2, COLLECTIBLE 4.1, "Hell Knight Model, UACguy".
+(A drone delivers it- wait a few seconds if the blocks aren't climbable - or you might have to go back to the argent filter you destroyed to trigger it)  Climb up, and turn right to see a service walkway which you can jump onto to find SECRET 4.2, COLLECTIBLE 4.1, "Hell Knight Model, UACguy".

 ## Mission 4: Back Access Walkway (Secrets, Optional)
 This lonely walkway is the only dirt path descending from Gore Nest #2 / Union Aerospace Tank.
-It provides alternate accesses to a Lab and the Icy Gore Nest #3; these are described below.
+It provides alternate accesses to a Lab and the icy Gore Nest #3; these are described below.
 It has a broken bridge midway.

 If you face the Union Aerospace text on the large tank, go down the dirt walkway to its left.
 It is the only dirt walkway descending from this area - it'll turn to a metal grated walkway - then there's a gap you must jump.

-Look to your right for a misty cargo alcove with a lone crate.
+Before the metal grated walkway, look to your right for a misty cargo alcove with a lone crate.
 Jump on it to get to the second level.

 You should find a Munitions Crate here.